-Data from Redfin reveals that apartment rents only climbed 18% in America’s 30 biggest cities from 2012 to 2016.
-If you pair this with a stagnating median income, more and more of people’s salaries will go to paying rent, even though rates haven’t risen all that much.
-The struggles people face paying for a house is now even more intense and prolonged, which de-incentivizes the younger generation from pursuing homeownership.
+Redfin’s data reveals that apartment rents only climbed 18% in America’s 30 biggest cities from 2012 to 2016.
+If you pair this with a stagnating median income, more and more people’s salaries will go to paying rent, even though rates haven’t risen all that much.
+The struggles people face paying for a house are now even more intense and prolonged, which de-incentivizes the younger generation from pursuing homeownership.

 If you’re planning to buy an apartment building, this might be good news for you.
 As long as the rise in rental rates is competing with surging home prices, renting an apartment will always remain the practical choice.

 The local median income, rental rates, and home prices are the three things you should research to take advantage of the affordability gap and hopefully make a good return on your investment.

 Here are some state-specific statistics on how much cheaper renting is than homeownership:

 - Renting is up to 35% less expensive than owning in Florida.

 - In Arizona, Delaware, Colorado, Indiana, Georgia, South Carolina, Nevada, and West Virginia, renting is 45% cheaper than owning.